-Year 4 Unit 8 : Reasoning with Fractions 8 learning hours This unit progresses from the development of the understanding of non-whole items at the lowest end to flexibility and fluency with calculations involving fractions for older primary students.
-This knowledge is then applied within the secondary curriculum to the topic of probability, thus providing a clear context in which the skills of adding and multiplying fractions particularly are needed.
-It is critical that pupils develop confidence and security in understanding and manipulating fractions as well as flexibility in representing a number as a fraction or as a decimal, percentage, diagram etc. Note that once fraction calculations are mastered here, they should be used in following units as examples just as other numbers are in order to keep the skills fresh.
-Prior Learning Core Learning Learning Leads to add and subtract fractions with the same denominator within one whole [for example, 5/7 + 1/7 = 6/7] > add and subtract fractions with the same denominator > solve problems involving increasingly harder fractions to calculate quantities, and fractions to divide quantities, including non-unit fractions where the ensure is a whole number. same denomin denominators the same num that are multiples of ber r fractions and mixed nole numbers, fractions where the answer is a whole number solve simple measure and money problems involving fractions and decimals to two decimal places Exemplification Vo cabulary 1.
-Calculate a) $\frac{3}{8} + \frac{2}{8}$ b) $\frac{7}{10} - \frac{3}{10}$ c) $\frac{5}{6} + \frac{5}{6}$ d) $\frac{11}{4} - \frac{5}{4}$ 2. a) Calculate $\frac{1}{5}$ of 35 b) Calculate $\frac{2}{3}$ of 33 3.
+Year 4 Unit 8 : Reasoning with Fractions 8 learning hours This unit progresses from the development of the understanding of non-whole item fluency with calculations involving fractions for older primary students.
+This knowledge is then applied within the secondary curriculum to the topic of protwhich the skills of adding and multiplying fractions particularly are needed.
+It is critical that pupils develop confidence and security in understanding and maniprepresenting a number as a fraction or as a decimal, percentage, diagram etc. Note that once fraction calculations are mastered here, they should be used in followed. pability, thus providing g a clear context in well as flexibility in Prior Learning Core Learning Learning Leads to → add and subtract fractions with the same denominator within one whole [for example, 5/7 + 1/7 = 6/7] > add and subtract fractions with the same denominator add and subtra same denominators t the same numb ct fractions with the ator and hat are multiples of per fractions and mixed tole numbers, solve problems involving increasingly harder fractions to calculate quantities, and fractions to divide quantities, including non-unit fractions where the answer is a whole number solve simple measure and money problems involving fractions and decimals to two decimal places Exemplification Voc cabulary Calculate a) /8 + /8 b) /10 - /10 c) /6 + /6 d) /4 - /4 2. a) Calculate /5 of 35 b) Calculate /3 of 33 3.
 1 metre of fabric costs £2.40.
-AJ needs one piece of fabric of 0.35 m How much will AJ's fabric cost? and one piece of fabric of 0.4m fraction numerator denominator part whole sum difference equivalent fractions fraction of divide share unit fraction proportion tenth hundredth
+AJ needs one piece of fabric of 0.35 metros How much will AJ's fabric cost? n and one piece of fabric of 0.4m fraction numerator denominator part whole sum difference equivalent fractions fraction of divide share unit fraction proportion tenth hundredth